 A distinction needs to be noted for subpartitioned indexes when querying for segment information.
-For subpartitioned indexes, there is a subpartition column on most data dictionary views in order to get information on subpartitions.
-One exception to that is when you want to get segment information from a view such as DBA_SEGMENTS, only the actual partition or subpartition_name that is an actual segment will be represented in DBA_SEGMENTS.
-In other words, for subpartitioned indexes, the subpartition_name will appear as the column PARTITION_NAME in DBA_SEGMENTS.
-In the following example, you want to get the index subpartitions for your BILLING_FACT table that are greater than 8GB in size.
-You perform a subquery against USER_IND_SUBPARTITIONS, and this demonstrates that the PARTITION_NAME column in DBA_SEGMENTS actually represents the SUBPARTITION_NAME in USER_IND_SUBPARTITIONS.
+In subpartitioned indexes, there is a subpartition column on most data dictionary views that gets information on subpartitions.
+One exception to that is when you want to get segment information from a view such as DBA_SEGMENTS; only the actual PARTITION_NAME or the SUBPARTITION_NAME that is an actual segment is represented in DBA_SEGMENTS.
+In other words, for subpartitioned indexes, the subpartition_name appears as the PARTITION_NAME in the DBA_SEGMENTS column.
+In the following example, you want to get the BILLING_FACT table index subpartitions that are greater than 8GB in size.
+You perform a subquery against USER_IND_SUBPARTITIONS, which demonstrates that the PARTITION_NAME column in DBA_SEGMENTS actually represents the SUBPARTITION NAME in USER_IND_SUBPARTITIONS.

-'''

-select segment_name, partition_name, round(bytes/1048576) meg
+- 1 select segment_name, partition_name, round(bytes/1048576) meg

-from dba_segments
+- 2 from dba segments

-where (segment_name, partition_name) in
+- 3 where (segment_name, partition_name) in

-(select index_name, subpartition_name)

-from user_ind_subpartitions
+- 4 (select index name, subpartition name

+- 5 from user ind subpartitions

-where index_name in
+- 6 where index name in

-(select index_name from user_indexes)
+- 7 (select index_name from user_indexes

-where table_name = 'BILLING_FACT'))
+- 8 where table name = 'BILLING FACT'))

-and bytes > 10485768192
+- 9 and bytes > 10485768192

-order by 3 desc;
+- 10 order by 3 desc;

-'''